wincelowicz/Stephen-Wincelowicz/README.md

 Howdy!

-I am currently attending TripleTen bootcamp focusing on Business Intelligence Analysis.
+I am a TripleTen Business intelligence analysis Graduate.

-Currently learning: GoogleSheets, SQL, Tableau, and Power BI
+I am adept in GoogleSheets, SQL, Tableau, and Power BI

 I love working with data, creating aethetically pleasing data visualisations that are informative and pleasant to work with.